 And for every bid’ah they will fish in murky waters, quoting some late scholars (Khalaf), left, right, and centre, as if the religion is based upon fallible men and not the Prophet (ﷺ), his Ahlul-Bayt, and his Sahabah, who never practiced any of the heresies the Quburis from amongst the Rafidah and extremist Sufis are known for.

-They say pictures speak a thousand words, the following pictures speak of the mother of all heresies and polytheism i.e. the exaggeration with the buried saints who have been turned into demigods by their superstitious followers.
+They say pictures speak a thousand words, the following pictures speak of the mother of all heresies and polytheism i.e. the exaggeration about the buried saints who have been turned into demigods by their superstitious followers.
 Sceneries that you will see in many, if not most Muslim countries, except in the Arabian Peninsula, which (with all its flaws) is free of these heresies.

 Modest Muslim graves (non-plastered and levelled to the ground)